 Dominic Morales is Professor and Dean of the Applied Sciences & Recreation Division at Delhi College.
 The programs within this Division are Golf/Plant Sciences, Natural Resources, Recreation and Sports, and Veterinary Science Technology.
 He teaches and coordinates the internship program for Golf Course and Turf management.
-He was instrumental in developing the Golf Course Operations program, and the Bachelors in Golf Course Management program at Delhi.
+He was instrumental in developing the Golf Course Operations program, and the Bachelors in Golf and Sports Turf Management program at Delhi.
 He also coordinated the development and funding for the new Turf Education Center, and the additional nine holes at the Delhi College Golf Course.
 Dean Morales received an Associate in Applied Science degree in Horticulture from SUNY Farmingdale, a Bachelor in Science in Plant Science from the University of New Hampshire, and a Master of Science in Horticulture from the University of Connecticut.
 He is a past recipient of the New York State Turfgrass Association Citation of Merit Award, and the State University of New York Chancellor's Award for Excellence in Teaching.

 Birgitta Brophy, RLA